rowBawTick/poker-hub/README.md

 # Poker Hud

 A poker statistics and analysis tool that works with PokerStars hand history files.
-This application provides a comprehensive dashboard for tracking and analyzing your poker performance with a clean, modern interface.
+This application provides a dashboard for tracking and analyzing your poker performance.
+It also provides functionality for adding/merging your poker notes from different files and exporting to an xml file that can be uploaded to PokerStars.

 ## Features